Homemade Granola Bars

 The following week, when hunting around for an afternoon snack, I pulled out one of those granola bars.
 As I ate it, I thought, “Why am I eating this?
 I don’t like it.
 It doesn’t taste good, and I will be hungry again in approximately 8 minutes.”
 I was eating it because it was free and fast.
 Those two things only get you so far, though.
 It was not filling or satisfying or… good.

 Granola bars were officially added to my growing list of “Things I Will No Longer Buy in a Box.”
 To fill their place, I decided it was time to make my own.
 Shocking, I know.
-I have tried several different recipes, but finally settled on a variation of a recipe that ran in Mix Magazine last summer.
-The original recipe was created by Jackie Sappington of The Country Cat, a Portland restaurant I’ve wanted to try forever.
+I have tried several different recipes, but finally settled on a variation of a recipe I ripped out of a magazine what feels like YEARS ago.